MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/nodes-failover-cluster-vmware.md

 ## Resolution

 One specific problem is with the VMXNET3 adapters dropping inbound network packets because the inbound buffer is set too low to handle large amounts of traffic.
-You easily can find out if this is a problem by using Performance Monitor to look at the “Network Interface\Packets Received Discarded” counter.
+You easily can find out if packets are being drop by using Performance Monitor to look at the “Network Interface\Packets Received Discarded” counter.

 ![Add Counters](media/nodes-failover-cluster-vmware/0527.png)